IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Move old logs for scan sessions
 * Move soft deleted rows to recyle bin DB

+## Migrate Resumable Function DB
+* How to migrate resumable function database from development to production??
+* What about HangfireDb

 ## How to Test resumable function?